jokergoo/circlize_book/book/02-circlize-layout.md

 `get.cell.meta.data()` to get cell meta information, but easier and shorter to write.
 Actually, the value of `CELL_META` itself is meaningless, but e.g.
 `CELL_META$sector.index` is automatically redirected to `get.cell.meta.data("sector.index")`.
-Following code rewrites above example code with `CELL_META`.
+Following code rewrites previous example code with `CELL_META`.